Root canal therapy is a common treatment for cases in which the dental pulp of a tooth has been damaged or become infected.

-When dental decay is deep, it can cause inflammation of the nerve (pulp) inside the tooth.
+When dental decay is deep, it can cause inflammation of the nerve (dental pulp) inside the tooth.
 Bacteria can also invade the nerve, causing an infection.
-When this happens, possible signs and symptoms include pain in response to heat and pressure; intraoral abscess; and/or facial swelling.

-Nerve infection can also occur after an impact has caused a tooth to be broken and the nerve to be exposed, or the trauma might cause displacement of the tooth from its normal position, severing the tooth’s blood supply.
+Nerve infection can also occur after an impact has caused a tooth to break causing the nerve to be exposed, or displacement of the tooth from its normal position, severing the tooth’s blood supply.

 - removing the tooth